samgozman/rvp/README.md

 Example config file: [stock.toml](examples/stock.toml)

-For example, you can run the following command to parse the stock information from multiple sites:
+For example, you can run the following command to parse the stock information from multiple sites **as json**:

 ```bash
 rvp batch --path ./stock.toml --one-param AAPL --json